alexwlchan/alexwlchan.net/src/_posts/2023/2023-04-21-terraform-template-docs.md

 *   Example commands to test the app you've just spun up.
     This is normally some snippets using cURL, and it includes steps for fetching any credentials you need from Secrets Manager.

-To create this README, I have Terraform render a template file, and I pass in the
+To create this README, I have Terraform render a template file, and I pass in the variables:

 ```hcl
 resource "local_file" "readme" {